-End mass incarceration in Queens, make Queens a model for the world.
+End mass incarceration in Queens and make Queens a model for the world.
 Decriminalize poverty and end racist law enforcement.
-End the war on drugs, and treat addiction as a medical issue.
+End the war on drugs and treat substance use disorder as a medical issue.
 Decarcerate and restore communities.
 Center community solutions.
 Tackle corporate crimes.

 I am a public defender.
 I have spent my career working for people who did not have resources to defend themselves against the brutal system of mass incarceration.
 I am running to transform the Queens District Attorney's office after years of witnessing its abuses on the front lines.

 Queens Eagle •